boltlabs-inc/zkchannels-spec/tezos/0-overview-and-index.md

 *  **revocation lock scheme**:
    A _revocation lock scheme_ is a scheme used to prevent a customer from double spending.
 Each zkChannel state is associated with a _revocation lock_; when a customer makes a payment, they can revoke their previous state by revealing an associated _revocation secret_.
 Then if a customer attempts to make a payment on a previously revoked state, the merchant can detect and fail the requested payment.
 If a customer attempts to close the escrow account on a previously revoked state, the merchant may claim the customer's entire balance by providing the associated _revocation secret_ when disputing.
 *  **state**:
-   Abstractly, a zkchannel is a sequence of states, where a _state_ consists of the channel identifier, a nonce, a revocation lock, and a balance allocation.
+   Abstractly, a zkchannel is a sequence of states, where a _state_ is a tuple of BLS12-381 scalars, consisting of the channel identifier, a nonce, a revocation lock, and a balance allocation.
 *  **zkChannel**:
    A _zkChannel_ is a special type of payment channel that provides privacy for a customer when interacting with a merchant.
 More generally, a _payment channel_ allows two participants to send and receive payments to each other: when realized using cryptocurrencies, these channels typically consist of an on-chain escrow account and an off-chain state update protocol.
 A zkChannel is similarly comprised of two parts: an on-network escrow account and an off-network state update protocol, but the state update protocol does not allow the merchant to learn which specific channel is updated or how.

 ### zkChannels Notation Summary
 * **`channel_id`**:
-   A unique channel identifier generated as a SHA3-256 hash of random contributions from both parties, together with `zkAbacus` channel parameters and `TezosEscrowAgent` escrow account parameters.
+   A unique channel identifier generated as a SHA3-256 hash of random contributions from both parties, together with `zkAbacus` channel parameters and `TezosEscrowAgent` escrow account parameters, and then converted to a BLS12-381 scalar.
 It is set during [channel establishment](2-channel-establishment.md) by the merchant after creating the [`open_m` message](2-channel-establishment.md#the-open_m-message), and by the customer after the receipt of the [`open_m` message](2-channel-establishment.md#the-open_m-message).
 * **`close`**:
    A fixed scalar used to differentiate closing state and state.
 It is defined as a [global default](1-setup.md#Global-defaults).
 * **`context-string`**: